ajduke/meteor-boostrap-tokenfield/README.md

 - [Demo and Docs Site](http://sliptree.github.io/bootstrap-tokenfield)

+I have created repo, which contains the examples for using Tokenfield in Metoer-  https://github.com/ajduke/tokenfield-meteor-demo

-Note: Please note that this jquery plugin using Bootstrap-3, which already packaged with this packag.
+Note: Please note that this jquery plugin using Bootstrap-3, which already packaged with this package.
 If want to use functionality like `twitter typahead` and `jquery-ui autocomplete`, you need to add those separately